Improving Handwritten Text Recognition via 3D Attention and Multi-Scale Training: Experiments

 \subsection{Experimental Results and Analysis}

 During the training stage, common data argument methods including text location shift, image blur, grey level and contrast changes, and linear transformation were used.
 The Adam optimization algorithm with default parameters was adopted, we adjusted the learning rate according to training steps until the model converged into a small range.
 At certain epochs, the learning rate was multiplied by 0.5.
 The deep learning platform Pytorch \cite{paszke2019pytorch} and an NVIDIA RTX A6000 with 48GB memory were used.
+Firstly, we conducted ablation experiments to verify the effectiveness of the proposed network.